baole444/TheCellBeyond/README.md

 ## Problems need attention:
 - Saving while in test run (runtime mode) will cause override on scene's file.
+- Upon creating a new project, create an object and press play immediately without creating the first scene, popup failed to prevent entering runtime mode, cause lost of scene data.

 ## Solved problems:
 - N/A